MattRonan/CNC-Dust-Shoe-Generator/README.md

 # CNC-Dust-Shoe-Generator
-Uses Processing to visualize and export G-Code for a dust shoe.
+Uses Processing to visualize and export G-Code for a CNC machine dust shoe.

 The goal of this project was just to design a dust shoe for a Genmitsu 3018 without involving Fusion 360 or Solid Works.
 Running the Processing sketch lets you see what the current parameters look like, and by pressing ENTER it exports a .nc file to the sketch folder.